Iraneus/betamedneed/_services/medicines.md

 This can vary based on the medicines, your location and the time of request.
 Some medicines especially rare disease therapies may take longer.

-You can Pay Now or Pay Later.
+You can pay now or pay later.

+If covered, you can pay through your medical insurance.

 You can also pay with Medneed Card and use Medneed Coupon if available.